 Joe was a gorgeous little boy with an insatiable appetite for life, and beautifully gentle nature.
 He was enthralled by every little detail that his environment gave him.
 The wind in his hair, the waves against his legs, messing around in dry leaves, just like many other children do too.

-Our beautiful son Joe Willem Noakes passed away suddenly and unexpectedly in his sleep on the 6th April 2012, a week after we joyfully celebrated his 4th birthday.
+Joe Noakes passed away suddenly and unexpectedly in his sleep on the 6th April 2012, a week after he joyfully celebrated his 4th birthday.

-We have formed a charity that aims to support families in the South East with children between the ages of 2-5 and on the autistic spectrum, to enable them to access ABA.
+Joe’s parents formed a charity with the aim of supporting families in the South East with children under the age of 5 and on the autistic spectrum, to enable them to access ABA.